Pneumonia - Topic Overview

 lower your chances of getting pneumonia by staying away from people who have

-the flu, colds, measles, or chickenpox.
+a cold, measles, or chickenpox.
 You may get pneumonia after you have

 one of these illnesses.